OpenCilk/www.opencilk.org/src/learn.md

 ---
 layout: pages
 title: Learn
+eleventyNavigation:
+  key: Learn
+  parent: home
+  order: 2
 ---

-# OpenCilk in the Classroom
+## OpenCilk in the Classroom

 Welcome to the learn page.